Alternatives Exist for Enhancing Protection of Personally Identifiable Information

 Agency Affected: Congress

-Comments: On October 18, 2011, Sen. Akaka introduced the Privacy Act Modernization for the Information Age Act of 2011; which provided amendments to both the Privacy Act and E-Government Act.
-Amendments by this bill included revising the scope of the laws to cover all personally identifiable information (PII) collected, used, and maintained by the federal government; setting requirements to ensure all PII is used for stated purpose; and establishing additional mechanisms for informing the public about privacy protections.
-The bill has yet to be passed.
+Comments: While the Senate considered amending applicable laws according to the alternatives outlined in our report, no such amendments have been passed by the Congress or enacted into law.
+Specifically, on October 18, 2011, Sen. Akaka introduced the Privacy Act Modernization for the Information Age Act of 2011, which would amend both the Privacy Act and E-Government Act to cover all personally identifiable information (PII) collected, used, and maintained by the federal government; set requirements to ensure all PII was used for stated purposes; and establish additional mechanisms for informing the public about privacy protections.
+The proposed act has not been passed.